-Due to their unfortunate reputation and large size, it is important to train your Tiger Stripe Pit Bull from an early age.
-Though very friendly towards people, there is the possibility of your dog displaying aggressive behavior toward other dogs — especially those of the same sex.
+Due to their unfortunate reputation and large size, it is important to train your Tiger Stripe Brindle Pit Bull from an early age.
+Though very friendly towards people, there is the possibility of your dog displaying aggressive behavior toward other dogs—especially those of the same sex.

 You cannot always rely on other people and dogs to act appropriately, so being able to extract your dog from potentially dangerous situations is incredibly important.
 To keep your pup safe, and others, you need to be able to command your dog’s attention effectively.

 On the bright side, your Tiger Stripe Pit Bull will love training with you!
-Not only will you be giving them an important job to do, you’ll be learning to communicate and building trust between you and your dog.
+Not only will you be giving them an important job to do, but you’ll also be learning to communicate and build trust between you and your dog.
 They can be a little stubborn, but they will quickly come to appreciate the structure training provides.

 If you are an inexperienced dog owner, or just never trained your dog before, consider seeking out guidance from a professional.
-Between books, internet resources, and in-person lessons, you and your pup will surely be able to work together and have a great time doing it!
+Between books, internet resources, and in-person lessons, you and your Tiger Stripe Brindle Pitbull will surely be able to work together and have a great time doing it!

 Tiger Stripe Pit Bulls have short, smooth fur that sheds a modest amount most of the time, but amps up for a short stint around spring.
 Nothing a little brushing and the occasional bath won’t help!